mccright/rand-notes/JBL-760nc-Headphones.md

-I have JBL 760nc wireless headphones that I use for listening to audio books.
-They work well.
+I have [JBL 760nc](https://www.jbl.com/TUNE760NC-.html) wireless over-ear headphones that I use for listening to audio books.
+They work well for my needs, but I don't often use nor do I depend on their noise-cancelling features (*which have performed just "OK" in my experiments, but they sucked down the headphones' otherwise excellent battery life*).
+Also, I use the detachable cable more often than I had imagined and that options works perfectly.
 This page is just a reminder pointing to some relevant resources.

 ## JBL 760nc wireless headphones product page
 https://www.jbl.com/wireless-headphones/TUNE760NC-.html?dwvar_TUNE760NC-_color=Blue-AM-Current&cgid=wireless-headphones
+Reminder for self:
+Ear Cup Internal Height: 2.1" (5.4 cm)
+Ear Cup Internal Width: 1.5" (3.7 cm)
+Ear Cup Depth: 0.8" (2 cm)
+Weight: 7.8 oz (220 g)

 ## JBL 760nc wireless headphones support
 https://support.jbl.com/us/en/headphones/headphones-over-ear/TUNE760NC-.html